TigoCTM/tigoctm/src/hugo/content/business_opportunity2.md

 +++

-###  TIGO's Solution
+###  TigoCTM's Solution
-   **TIGO Cryptocurrency Teller Machines (CTM’s)** eliminate these issues by making Bitcoin and Cryptocurrency transactions as simple as using your bank's ATM.
+   **TigoCTM Cryptocurrency Teller Machines (CTM’s)** eliminate these issues by making Bitcoin and Cryptocurrency transactions as simple as using your bank's ATM.

  And now for the first time, business owners like you can get in on the ground floor of this amazing all cash, residual income, cutting edge opportunity by owning your own crypto money machine in an industry virtually free from competition.
 Even if you have no experience or technical skills.